 A further optimization is to create an RDMA channel between the local GPU memory and the remote GPU memory to eliminate CPU bandwidth and latency bottlenecks.
 This results in significantly improved communication efficiency between GPUs in remote nodes.
 For this optimization to work, the CPU prepares and queues communication tasks for the GPU and uses the GPU to trigger the communication on the SmartNIC.
-The SmartNIC directly accesses GPU memory to send and receive or to read and write data.
-This technique is known as GPU DirectRDMA technology.
+The SmartNIC directly accesses GPU

+DirectRDMA technology.